yunguan-wang/Spacia/README.md

 - Python: Python>=3.8

 #### OS requirement:
-Spacia is developed and tested in Linux environment with x86-64 architecture (Red Hat Enterprise Linux Server 7.9).
+Spacia is developed and tested in a Linux environment with x86-64 architecture (Red Hat Enterprise Linux Server 7.9).

 #### R Packages:
 - coda==0.19-4